ByteworksHomeLab/smitchell.github.io/_posts/2021-01-05-ansible-for-your-home-lab.md

 1. Add the hostname to the /etc/hosts file.
 1. Set the static IP address.

-The Ansible playbook only handles the last four steps because I ran into a problem with the first login’s mandatory password change.
+The Ansible playbook only handles the last four steps.
+I ran into a problem with the first login’s mandatory password change.
 Some Ansible playbooks use the sshpass command to change the password, but I could not install sshpass on my Mac using Brew.
+Long story.

 ## Inventory
 First, to set up, Ansible needs an inventory of the new hosts.
 My playbook requires a couple of variables for each.
 Using my network scanner, I found the DHCP network addresses of each new host as it booted and added them to the list.
-Next, I performed the manual steps of the setup.
+Next, I performed the first four steps manually, as before.

 {% include image.html url="/img/post-assets/ansible-for-your-home-lab/inventory.png" description="Ansible Hosts Inventory with Variables" %}

-Each host in the “new_host” group is assigned a “new_ip” and “new_host” variable used by the Ansible playbook.
+I assigned each host in the “new_host” group a “new_ip” and “new_host” variable, needed by my Ansible playbook.
 You can see that the static IP address, 192.168.1.50, is given to the first host, and its hostname is pi5.

 ## Playbook
 My playbook includes seven tasks.